panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ## Required Skills

-- you should be able to blink a LED on Wemos (make sure you have drivers from Espressif installed)
+You should be able to do the following.
+There are plenty tutorials on these topics.

 - using a breadboard
 - soldering
+- blinking a LED on the Wemos board

+  > A common pitfall in flashing the Wemos board is not having [drivers for the USB to serial converter](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

 ## Parts and Materials